HoldenCaulfieldRye/caffe-1/RUN.md

 - prove that we can scale (have developed a magic formula for doing any kind of image classification) by publishing results on as many Kaggle image classification challenges as possible
+- preprocess: local constrast normalisation: bit.ly/UZ3p3E
+  code in Razvan/preproc.py
+- preprocess: divide images by the image standard deviation and apply "subtractive/divisive normalization"
+- preprocess: stoch pooling paper finds 'subtracting per-pixel mean from each image did not really modify stats of the images and left large variations of brightness and color' so used per-channel LCN instead
+- "using axiliary pseudo tasks to regularise the system" (big improvement cited in Jarrett et al 2009)
+- stochastic pooling... but no published imagenet benchmark yet!

 Razvan recommends next:
 - main question is: is it working at all?
-  -> test interval 1 to see whether bad min all along (
+  -> test interval 1 to see whether bad min all along
 - what is the imbalance in each case?
   -> if equal to accuracy, then doing nothing
 - if doing nothing, need to understand why